Tutorials

 Done.
 The plugin handles everything automatically.

-Alternative: If you prefer not to use a plugin, add the script manually via your theme’s header.php file or use a plugin like Insert Headers and Footers.
+Alternative: add the script manually via your theme’s header.php or use Insert Headers and Footers.

 Static HTML